 - 2 teaspoons pure vanilla extract

 - ⅔ cup unsweetened cocoa powder

 - ¾ cup all purpose flour*

-- Preheat oven to 350°F. Line an 8x8 or 9x9 square pan** with foil or parchment paper, leaving a couple inches of overhang on two sides (this will allow you to lift the whole tray of brownies out of the pan for easy removal).
+- Preheat oven to 350°F. Line an 8×8 (preferred) or 9×9 square pan with foil or parchment paper, leaving a couple inches of overhang on two sides (this will allow you to lift the whole tray of brownies out of the pan for easy removal).
 Grease the foil/parchment.

 - Pour the batter into the prepared pan and smooth the top.
-Bake the 8x8 pan for for 28-33 minutes (begin checking at 28 minutes).
-Bake the 9x9 pan for 20-25 minutes (begin checking at 20 minutes).
-The brownies are done when a toothpick inserted into the center comes out without raw batter on it, moist fudgy crumbs are OK.
-Be careful not to over bake.
+Bake the 8×8 pan for for 28-33 minutes (begin checking at 28 minutes).
+Bake the 9×9 pan for 18-23 minutes (begin checking at 18 minutes).
+The brownies are done when a toothpick inserted just outside the center comes out moist fudgy crumbs attached but no raw batter.
+See notes for more on this.
 Remove from the oven and place the pan on a wire rack to cool completely.

 - Espresso powder: Add 1-2 teaspoons of instant espresso powder along with the dry ingredients for an even more intense chocolate flavor.